Join our Board of Trustees

 As a Trustee you will…

-Spend time with different elements of our service, getting to understand their work and ensuring they know what the role of a Trustee is
+- Spend time with different elements of our services, getting to understand their work and ensuring they know what the role of a Trustee is

-Attend training sessions, which are embedded into each Board meeting, to promote your knowledge and professional development in the role of Trustee.
+- Attend training sessions to promote your knowledge and professional development in the role of a VS Trustee

 For more information, please read our Trustee recruitment pack.